-For Key Stage 4 pupils (years 10 and 11) the curriculum focus shifts on to using the key skills pupils have acquired in a work related/community context.
+In Key Stage 4 (years 10 and 11) the curriculum focus shifts on to using the key skills pupils have acquired in a work related/community context.
 This means that your child will spend a significant amount of time learning in the community.
-Key Stage 4 pupils work towards accredited course/courses.
-We have a variety on offer ranging from GCSE to foundation learning courses working within the Foundation Learning Tier.
-You will be able to discuss these options with the Key Stage Leader, Chris Cole, at the appropriate time.
-We are currently reviewing our courses in line with government changes to GCSE requirements.
+Key Stage 4 pupils work towards accredited course/courses (see assessment section) You will be able to discuss these options with the Key Stage Leader, Mrs Helen Norris, at the appropriate time.
+We review our course offers each year in line with incoming cohorts of pupils and changes in exam requirements.

-Each year a very few number of students leave Granta at the end of KS4 (16 years).
+Each year a very few number of students leave Granta at the end of KS4 (16 years) to join a mainstream based resource.
 It is more usual though for students to transfer on to our own 6th form and remain until the end of year 14.
+You and your child will receive information and guidance at your Annual Review meetings.
 All students in our 6th form follow accredited courses which celebrate personal success towards individual leaving goals.
 Our 6th form students spend a good deal of their time at other venues, accessing the community and preparing for a purposeful and enjoyable adult life.
-As well as accredited courses including Duke of Edinburgh Award and Jamie Oliver Cooking, all students continue to study English, Maths and ICT.
+As well as accredited courses including Duke of Edinburgh Award and BTEC Cooking, all students continue to study English, Maths and ICT.